mark-mckee/mossboard/README.md

 Set **Confirmation (s)** to require a new candidate status to be observed continuously for that many seconds before it is applied.
 Useful for services with occasional brief latency spikes.
 Set to `0` for immediate changes.

+### Maintenance protection

+A monitor will never override a service that is currently in `under_maintenance` state — whether set manually or via a scheduled maintenance window.
+The monitor continues to run and record results but does not apply any status changes until the maintenance is lifted.

 ### Staleness detection

 Each service can have an optional **Staleness timeout** (seconds).
 If no status update is received within that window — from any source (monitor, API, or admin) — the service is automatically set to `unknown`.
 Useful for detecting dead monitors or missing push updates.